Financial Aid (FA) Satisfactory Student Academic Progress (SAP)

 Financial Aid Warning

 Financial Aid "warning" is a status assigned to a student who has fallen below the minimum SAP threshold cumulative grade point average of 2.35 (3.0 for academic MA) and/or whose completion rate is below 67 percent (the student has completed fewer than 67 percent of hours attempted).
+A readmitted student whose prior coursework does not meet SAP thresholds may also be assigned to a warning status.
+New admits, based on the recommendation of the Admissions committee, may also be placed on financial aid warning until successful completion of their first term.

 Note: Students are still eligible to receive financial aid in this status.